 Netherton Hall is a beautiful old Derbyshire hall built by the Buckston family as the principal residence of the tiny hamlet of Nether Bradbourne.
 The house and traditional buildings are Grade II listed dating back to 1684, as carved on the date stone on the front of the house, but are probably far older looking at the crook beams on the top floor and the original carved oak staircase.

 We fell in love with the place when it came up for sale in 2005 and knew it was the perfect home for us, it had such a lovely warm atmosphere.
 When we bought it Arthur Dutton, who had lived here for over 50 years, wished us luck and said he hoped we would be as happy here as they had been.

-Since moving in we started carefully restoring the house and buildings, trying to preserve the original integrity of the property: at the same time as having two, babies George born in August 2007 (also known as naughty George) and Ruby born in June 2009.
+Since moving in to Netherton we started carefully restoring the house and buildings, trying to preserve the original integrity of the property: at the same time as having two, children, George Was born in August 2007 and Ruby born in June 2009 now far from babies!

 We are also on the edge of the Peak District: it is only a short drive to Chatsworth House, Haddon Hall, Bakewell and Alton Towers.

 Find us on Google too, reviews and more information about us.